 Wonder is an incredibly popular middle-grade novel about a fifth-grader named August Pullman.
 He has Treacher Collins Syndrome, which causes severe facial deformities.
 Consequently, his parents have chosen to homeschool him all his life.
 But he’s progressing from elementary to middle school, and his parents suggest he go to a school with other children.

-So you see how he’s going to school, and other things in everyone’s lives shape how their family dynamic turns out.
-August’s our main character, so we spend a lot of time in his head.
+So you see how he’s going to school and other things in everyone’s lives shape their family dynamic.
+August’s our main character, so we spend much time in his head.
 But we also read from other characters’ perspectives, including August’s older sister and new friends at his new school.
 Every character is layered and well-developed.
 As for the movie adaptation, it was good because the source material was good.
 Everyone at any age can enjoy it, so I recommend it.

 Author: R. J. Palacio